-It’s a combination of so many things: a collection of emotions, journeys, encounters, the people around me, nature and the elements, light, and some movies.
-All these together forge a narrative, which moves me and takes my breath away.
-It's the start of a process in which I transform, hybridize and combine these elements by triggering deliberate accidents in a quest for spaces that take me out of my comfort zone.
-I like to see it as a journey, an “in-between” pursuit or as a sort of sensory wandering.
+it's an association of so many things, an aggregate between emotions, travels, encounters, people around me, nature and the elements, light, certain films. it builds a narrative that touches me and something that takes my breath away. then begins a process of transformation, of hybridization, of mixing these elements in which I cause intentional accidents, looking for spaces in which I go out of my comfort zone.
+I like to see it as a journey, a quest "in between", a sensory wandering.

-Who are the people you really admire in your profession?
+who are the people who are references for you in your job?

-Three people, for very different reasons: Azzedine Alaïa for the really new and unique model he has managed to impose on the system by being irreverent and staying true to himself; Yoji Yamamoto, because he was a revolutionary and resolutely refused to compromise, and for his mastery of tailoring; and Madeleine Vionnet for her architectural genius.
+for very different reasons, i'm thinking of azzedine alaïa for the very new and unique model he was able to impose on the system through his irreverence and loyalty; of yoji yamamoto because he was a revolutionary and for his categorical refusal to compromise and his mastery of cutting; of madeleine vionnet for his architectural genius.

-Yunnan, which is a mountainous province between Vietnam, Laos and Tibet.
-Some fifty ethnic groups live side by side at this crossroads, with its hybrid know-how and traditions.
-It is a sort of hippieland where artists and backpackers rub shoulders with the locals.
-It's where I go to reboot.
+yunnan is a mountainous province that lies between vietnam, laos and tibet. at this confluence, some fifty different ethnic groups live together, hybridizing know-how and traditions. it's a kind of hippieland where artists and backpackers meet around the locals. that's where I operate my reboots.

 I’m an instinctive person.
 I let myself be carried along by my emotions, sensations and desires, and the opportunities that come my way.
 I'm not always rational.
 I try to stay true to my primary aspirations and instincts.
 I believe we have a lucky star that watches over us or charts our course.
 I don't like clutter.
 I need purity.
 I regularly go through my belongings.
 They need to stimulate my emotions.
 The clothes and objects I own have a story and each reminds me of something; they have a function.
 I would rather invest my time in the community than material things.
 Days only last twenty-four hours; it is better to use them to build relationships than to be looking to make a profit in some way or the other.